Not an actual patient.

 Trial participants took Jaypirca once daily until their disease got worse or they were no longer able to tolerate treatment

-Learn about taking Jaypirca and possible side effects
+Taking Jaypirca and possible side effects